mohamedyd/RTClean/README.md

 # RTClean

+Daniel Del Guido (University of Stuttgart), Tim Schubert (University of Stuttgart), and Mohamed Abdelaal (Software AG),
+RTClean: Context-aware Tabular Data Cleaning using Real-time OFDs.
+Published at the 2023 IEEE Int.
+Conf. on Pervasive Computing and Communications Workshops and other Affiliated Events (PerCom Workshops)

 This is a prototypical implementation of a concept to extract dependencies from an ontology to improve existing error detection methods.
 Those dependencies include new types upon existing _Denial Dependency_ and _Matching Dependency_:
 * Device-Link Dependency